 All specimens must be labelled according to the pathology labelling standards.
 Specimens that are not fully labelled will not be reported.
 These standards are available on the Leeds Teaching Hospitals NHS website.

 If the labelling of a request form or specimen does not meet minimum labelling standards, and it is not possible to provide a repeat specimen, the requesting clinician will be asked to sign a declaration form.
 This form details the labelling deficiencies and places responsibility upon the clinician for clinical decisions based upon the results.

 - Routine and urgent surgical histopathology

 - Immunohistochemistry (including Her2 testing)

 - Immunofluorescence Techniques

-- Specialist Histopathology: Muscle Histochemistry
+- Specialist Histopathology: Muscle and nerve Histochemistry

 - Molecular Pathology, Detection of BRAF mutation at Codon 600 using in house prepared FFPE sections on the Idylla TM system.
 Download the pdf Specimen requirements for molecular testing for further information.